frontendwizards/Frontend-Challenges/problems/file-explorer/README.md

 - Each folder should be collapsible, allowing users to expand or collapse its contents.
 - The tree should sort files and folders alphabetically within each directory.
 - Files and folders should be styled to indicate their level of nesting.
-- Implement an `aria-label` on the toggle button for accessibility, indicating whether the folder is open or closed.
 - The file tree component should be able to handle any depth of nesting.

-## Technical Specifications

-- **Component Structure**:

-  - `TreeNode`: A component representing a single node (file or folder) in the tree.
-  - `FileTree`: The main component that renders the entire tree structure.

-- **State Management**:

-  - Use React state to manage the expansion state of folders.

-- **Accessibility**:

 - Ensure the component is accessible, with appropriate ARIA roles and properties.

-- **Styling**:
 - Style the component to make it visually clear which items are files and which are folders.
 Use padding to indicate nesting levels.

 ## Example